 Above search shows region Remuera (maps.me doesnt)

 Pros GUI is beautiful, good use of colours and nice detail; visually better than HereweGo and as good as Googles.
 2nd easiest to use.
 Clear voice.
-Speed warning very useful.
-Traffic works (but see Cons).
 History and adding a place/favourite to map is best of all three apps.
 Categories is a great way to find local amenities.
 You can add a stop, and the app will reroute, which is possibly another way of adjusting for bad traffic re-routes (see Cons).
 Transport = car, bike, walk, taxi (no bus).
 They use OSM maps as data source and it's an open project that can be edited by everyone interested in.
 If a user knows details which are not specified on the map yet, he can add or edit information.
-These edits will become available for others in the next update of maps in the app.
+These edits will become available for others in the next update of maps in the app (in theory).

 Cons Search is limited.
 EG in NZ search for 'Seaview' gets about 10 results in Auckland, with no area region displayed.
 I needed to show Seaview road in Remuera.
 This can be overcome by searching for Remuera, zoom map, then search again but thats convoluted.
-Otherwise, you can zoom the map area and search which is similar to HereweGo.
+A trick Ive found which is not consistent but if you search for area,road seems to work even if it says 'results not found' eg 'remuera,seaview road' then press Search.
+There is also a LIST button which gives points you can zoom to so they almost have it sorted.

 Search results can confuse Original path without traffic (Edited) erroneous path doubled distance Beautiful maps.me nav screen

 Functionally more complex than other apps but what ruined this app for me was its TSR (Terminate and Stay Resident kernel) unable to remove apart from uninstall.